WHERE IS THE PROMISE OF HIS COMING?

 "The third century saw the first attempt to discredit millenarianism, when Origen, perhaps the most influential of all the theologians of the ancient Church, began to present the Kingdom as an event which would take place not in space or time but only in the souls of believers.
 For a collective, millenarian eschatology Origen substituted an eschatology of the individual soul.
 What stirred his profoundly Hellenic imagination was the prospect of spiritual progress begun in this world and continued in the next; and to this theme theologians were henceforth to give increasing attention.
 Such a shift in interest was indeed admirably suited to what was now an organized Church, enjoying almost uninterrupted peace and acknowledged position in the world.
 When in the fourth century Christianity attained a position of supremacy in the Mediterranean world and became the official religion of the Empire, ecclesiastical disapproval of millenarianism became emphatic.
 The Catholic Church was now a powerful and prosperous institution, functioning according to a well-established routine; and the men responsible for governing it had no wish to see Christians clinging to out-dated and inappropriate dreams of a new earthly Paradise.
 Early in the fifth century St Augustine propounded the doctrine which the new conditions demanded.
 According to The City of God the Book of Revelation was to be understood as a spiritual allegory; as for the Millennium, that had begun with the birth of Christianity and was fully realized in the Church.
 This at once became orthodox doctrine.
 Now the very fact that the eminently respectable Irenaeus could have regarded such a belief as an indispensable part of orthodoxy was felt to be intolerable.
 Determined efforts were made to suppress the millenarian chapters of his treatise Against Heresies, and to such good effect that it was only in 1575 that they were rediscovered in a manuscript which the expurgators happened to have overlooked."
 (Norman Cohn, The Pursuit of the Millennium: Revolutionary Millenarians and Mystical Anarchists of the Middle Ages, NY: Oxford University Press, 1961, p.
 30.)

-The effect of repudiating the pre-Tribulation rapture will be to assure apostates who are left behind that they have not missed the coming of Jesus Christ for his bride, which (they are told) will be a pre-Wrath /post-Tribulation event.
+The end result of discrediting the pre-Tribulation rapture will be to assure apostates who are left behind that they have not missed the coming of Jesus Christ for his bride, which (they will be told) will be a pre-Wrath /post-Tribulation event.
 Adding to their deception, the movie, Left Behind, which is based on a series of books written by Tim LaHaye, presents a false gospel: that one must simply *believe in God* to be saved.
 Prior to release of this movie in theatres on February 2, 2001, which is the Druidic feast of Imbolc, the Left Behind series and video presentation were heavily promoted in Christian churches.
 At the close of this video, Christian audiences heard a pitch by the lead actor urging them to promote the Left Behind movie among their friends and acquaintances.
-Using Christians to promote this movie will cause many who are left behind to accept the false gospel presentation contained in the movie as the Biblical gospel.
+Using Christians to promote this movie will cause many who are left behind to accept the false gospel presentation contained in the movie as the true gospel.

-False teachings concerning the doctrine of the Rapture will facilitate belief in the lukewarm Laodicean Church of the multitude of counterfeits that will be put forward during the Tribulation Period.
-For there will be an elaborate system of counterfeits -- of the Antichrist, False Prophet, Mystery Babylon, the Mark of the Beast -- and many other counterfeits will prevent the Apostate Church from recognizing the true Antichrist, False Prophet, Mystery Babylon and Mark of the Beast.
+False teachings concerning the doctrine of the Rapture will facilitate belief in a multitude of counterfeits that will be staged during the Tribulation Period.
+For there will be an elaborate system of counterfeits -- of the Antichrist, False Prophet, Mystery Babylon, the Mark of the Beast -- and many other counterfeits that will prevent the Apostate Church from recognizing the true Antichrist, False Prophet, Mystery Babylon and Mark of the Beast.
 It was for this reason that Jesus warned his disciples in Matt.
 24:24, "For there shall arise false Christs, and false prophets, and shall shew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect."
 "If it were possible" suggests that God will remove his "very elect" from this world prior to the Tribulation to protect them from the deception of this very sophisticated conspiracy.

-Those who scoff at the pre-Tribulation Rapture in particular deride the "escapist" mentality of holding to the Blessed Hope; however Jesus personally advised His disciples to pray that they would escape the Tribulation:
+Those who scoff at the pre-Tribulation Rapture in particular deride the "escapist mentality" of those who hold fast to the Blessed Hope of the Rapture.
+However, Jesus advised His disciples to "pray always" that they would "escape" the Tribulation period:

 "And take heed to yourselves, lest at any time your hearts be overcharged with surfeiting, and drunkenness, and cares of this life, and so that day come upon you unawares.
 For as a snare shall it come on all them that dwell on the face of the whole earth.
 Watch ye therefore, and pray always, that ye may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man."
 (Luke 21:36)